cesc1989/backend-handbook/manuscript/02-dependencies/02-essentials.md

 ```

 > **NOTE**
-> Separated the software list to install with continuation lines for readability.
+> The list of packages to install is splited with continuation lines for readability.
 >
 > `-y` flag is for accepting the prompt without needing the user to type y/N

 ### Docs

+See man pages for `apt-get` command `$ man apt-get` or [online](https://linux.die.net/man/8/apt-get)